mannylopez/news-map/README.md

 # News map

-A map that shows news stories around me.

-The top stories from the New York Times, geo-tagged and displayed on a map.
+Front page stories from the New York Times, geo-tagged and displayed on a map.

 ### To do
 - [x] Create layout